mk1859/single_seed/README.md

 ## Seurat object

-After we obtained filtered matrices of counts for both single seed experiments, we created Seurat objects (REF) with sctransform normalization (REF).
+After we obtained filtered matrices of counts for both single seed experiments, we created Seurat objects with sctransform normalization.
 To do this, we prepared a wrapper function that takes the count matrix and extracts information about seeds from their names.
 Optionally fraction of background reads may be used as a variable to regress.

 Time-course experiment.
 Here, due to high background content in some libraries, we regressed the fraction of background reads.
 ``` R